-5.1 home theater systems are more for movie enthusiasts who want the absolute best sound possible.
-With 5.1 home theater systems, you have to consider that each directional speaker needs to be connected to the hub via cables.
+5.1 home theatre systems are more for movie enthusiasts who want the absolute best sound possible.
+With 5.1 home theatre systems, you have to consider that each directional speaker needs to be connected to the hub via cables.
 They’re much more difficult to install.

 The subwoofers are also very bulky and take up a lot of space.
 It’s difficult to find an appropriate location for these massive subwoofers in a living room.
 Sometimes these subwoofers can be as big as a chair or stool.
 Of course, sound quality is hard to beat, and these systems deliver the best sound overall, but at the cost of cable management and space.

-So when it comes to soundbars vs home theaters, you need to ask yourself, do you want a decent stereo speaker that’s better than the TV speakers?
-Or do you want a professional home theater setup that rivals IMAX?
+So when it comes to soundbars vs home theatres, you need to ask yourself, do you want a decent stereo speaker that’s better than the TV speakers?
+Or do you want a professional home theatre setup that rivals IMAX?

 - 2.1 Channel is two speakers and one subwoofer, or one soundbar and one subwoofer (soundbar has two built-in speakers).